Statutory Conversion Definition

 Then, your business owners will need to voluntarily and formally trade in their ownership in your previous entity for ownership shares in the new entity.
 Finally, you’ll need to draft and file a document usually called a certificate of merger with your Secretary of State to officially merge the two companies.

-There is also a third method called the nonstatutory conversion which is hardly ever used these days.
+There is also a third method called the nonstatutory conversion which is hardly ever used these days (check out nonstatutory conversion definition).
 In general, the nonstatutory conversion is similar to the statutory merger, but while each step in the statutory merger is a relatively seamless and automatic process, with a nonstatutory conversion each step needs separate transfer documents.
+More on the statutory merger definition.

 Can I Hire a Service to Convert My Entity for Me?